fazlerabbi37/fazlerabbi37.github.io/source/blogs/bandit_walkthrough.rst

 -------
 Entering the Level 3 machine::

-    ssh bandit3@bandit.labs.overthewire.org -p 2220
+    root@bandit:~# ssh bandit3@bandit.labs.overthewire.org -p 2220

 Use the password from previous level as before.
-The password for the next level is in a **hidden** file in the **inhere** directory.
+We get the `instructions from level 3 <https://overthewire.org/wargames/bandit/bandit4.html>`_ that the password for the next level is in a **hidden** file in the **inhere** directory.

 Let's see what we have in our current directory with `ls`_::